-Adoption Leave (paid leave)
+Adoption Leave (paid leave) Effective [date]

-Effective [date]

-[Name of Organization] provides up to [specify time, e.g., 9 weeks.
-Most organizations range between 2 to 26 weeks, with 9 weeks being the average] of paid adoption leave to care for and bond with a newly adopted child for adoptive parents (excluding the adoption of an Eligible Employee's spouse).
-The [9 weeks] of adoption leave is prorated based on an employee's full-time equivalency.
+[Name of Organization] provides up to [specify time, e.g., 9.6 weeks.
+Most organizations range between 2 to 26 weeks, with 9.6 weeks being the average] of paid adoption leave to care for and bond with a newly adopted child (excluding the adoption of a spouse's child).
+The [9.6 weeks] of adoption leave is prorated based on an employee's full-time equivalency.